-On April 17 EU DisinfoLab has hosted its monthly webinar.
+On the 17th April, EU DisinfoLab hosted its monthly webinar.

 Click here if you want to receive the next invitation to our webinar through our newsletter.